 The author's special gratitude goes to professors Bill Giannos, Padma Gopinath and Kevin Pitts, as well as many diligent students who have been very kind in carefully reading the guide and providing a lot of important feedback.
-The author is also grateful to Sarah Arliss, Lisa Ballantyne, Shahrzad Farzinpak and Cristina Italia for their ongoing support.
+The author is also grateful to Sarah Arliss, Lisa Ballantyne, Shahrzad Farzinpak, Cristina Italia and Sara Potkonjak for their ongoing support.
+Rich communication, logic, creative and vibrant approach are many of the drivers to stimulate mathematical thinking.